hackoregon/linux-laptop-setup/vagrant-box-creation/README.md

 12. When the system comes up, log in as 'hack' and type `sudo shutdown -h now`.
 You'll need to enter the password.
 13. Go to the VirtualBox "Snapshots" page and take a snapshot, so you can get back to this state.

-## Preparing the virtual machine as a Vagrant box
+## Installing the services
-If you want to, you can use the virtual machine as it is with the "hack" account and password.
-You'd have to install the services you'll be using and forward the ports in the VMware GUI, but you have a working server at this point.
-To package the machine as a Vagrant box:
+You can use the virtual machine as it is with the "hack" account and password.
+You have to install the services you'll be using and forward the ports in the VMware GUI, but you have a working server at this point.

 1. Boot the machine up and log in as "hack", password "ORturkeyeggs".
 2. Type `git clone https://github.com/hackoregon/linux-laptop-setup`.
 3. Type `cd linux-laptop-setup`.
 4. Type `git checkout <working branch>`.
+5. Type `./database-gis-services-upstream`.
+This installs PostgreSQL and PostGIS for all users on the machine.
+It will add 'hack' as a database super-user.
+6. Type `./data-science-services`.
+This will install Miniconda and the data science environment for the 'hack' user.
+7. Shut down the system with `sudo shutdown -h now`.

+## Preparing the virtual machine as a Vagrant box
 5. Type `cd vagrant-box-creation`.
 6. Type `./vagrantize`.
 7. When 'vagrantize' is done, shut the machine down again with `sudo shutdown -h now`.
 Take another snapshot so you can get back to this state.